justeattakeaway/httpclient-interception/README.md

 #### Setting Up HttpClient for Dependency Injection

-Below is an example of setting up `IServiceCollection` to register `HttpClient` for Dependency Injection in a manner that allows tests to use `HttpClientInterceptorOptions` to intercept HTTP requests.
+Below is an example of setting up `IServiceCollection` to register `HttpClient` for Dependency Injection in a manner that allows tests to use `HttpClientInterceptorOptions` to intercept HTTP requests:

 ```csharp
 services.AddTransient(